albertorestifo/crystal-cbor/README.md

 This library implements the [RFC7049: Concise Binary Object Representation (CBOR)][rfc] in Crystal.

+**WARNING:** This library is still a work in progress.

 ## Features

 - Full support for diagnostic notation
 - Assign a field to a type base on the CBOR tag
-- Support for a wide range of IANA CBOR Tags
+- Support for a wide range of IANA CBOR Tags (see below)

 ## Limitations

-### Half-precision floating point is not supported

-Crystal doesn't have a `Float16` type, so half-precision floating point numbers are not supported for the time being.

-If you know of a way to solve handle half-precision float, a contribution would be really appreciated.

 ### Maximum Array/String array/Bytes array length